 The display resolution is similar to the Suunto Spartan Trainer at 218 x 218.
 While the watch allows the user to display upwards of 5 stats during workouts, I’d advise selecting only a sensible number as reading while running was made more challenging by the small fonts.

-The back of the watch houses Valencell’s optical heart rate sensors, an indication of the continuing partnership with Suunto.
+The back of the watch houses Valencell’s optical heart rate sensors, a sign of the continuing partnership with Suunto.
 This optical HR sensor will go on to provide the necessary readings to crunch Firstbeat measurements.

 On a side note, Valencell also provides biometric solutions to other companies you might know of.
-Such as Bose, Jabra, Scosche, Huawei, Sony and of course Suunto.
+Such as Bose, Jabra, Scosche, Huawei, Sony.

-The Suunto 5 watch is both audio and vibration enabled though the haptic feedback is on the softer side and can be easily missed.
+The Suunto 5 watch is both audio and vibration enabled though the haptic feedback is on the softer side and is easily missed at times.

 Battery life is listed as up to 7 days with all day activity tracking along with mobile notifications; you can definitely expect less if you throw in multiple long training sessions.